hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/666_25_wednesday_july_17.md

 When you talk and think of the Absolute, you have to do it in the relative; so all these logical arguments apply.
 In Yoga, perception and realisation are one.
-Vishishtâdvaita, of which Ramanuja is the exponent, is seeing partial unity and is a step toward Advaita.
+Vishishtādvaita, of which Ramanuja is the exponent, is seeing partial unity and is a step toward Advaita.
 Vishishta means differentiation.
 Prakriti is the nature of the world, and change comes upon it.
 Changeful thoughts expressed in changeful words can never prove